Cryptex Finance (CTX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cryptex Finance Historical Price

-According to the latest data gathered on Cryptex Finance live price page, the current price of Cryptex Finance is 1.9USD.
-The circulating supply of Cryptex Finance(CTX) is 7.77M CTX , giving it a market capitalization of $14.79M.
+According to the latest data gathered on Cryptex Finance live price page, the current price of Cryptex Finance is 1.86USD.
+The circulating supply of Cryptex Finance(CTX) is 7.77M CTX , giving it a market capitalization of $14.41M.

 The Cryptex Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CTX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.